The Metaplectic Casselman-Shalika Formula

 There is a subtlety that needs to be taken care of.
-According to our construction in Section \ref{metaplectic}, the choice of representative for the simple reflection $s$ is not the same as the element $w_0$ we have been using so far in this computation, but differs by a factor of $\theta^\a$.
-Now let us write $y=v\theta\p^m$.
-Then after one more (simpler) cocycle computation, we find that
+According to our construction in Section \ref{metaplectic}, the choice of representative for the simple reflection $s$ is not the same as the element $w_0$ we have been using so far in this computation.
+Instead, it differs by a factor of $\theta^\a$ where $\theta\in L$ is such that $|\theta|=1$ and $\theta+\conj{\theta}=0$.